 Look at lines 1-6 first, the writer talks about the ageing of ‘dead’ products/ objects and that of organisms, “Our ‘dead’ products are ‘static’, closed systems.
 It is always the basic material which constitutes the object and which, in the natural course of things, is worn down and becomes ‘older’.
 Ageing in this case must occur according to the laws for a living organism, the result of this law is not inexorable in the same way.
 At least as long as a biological system has the ability to renew itself it could actually become older without ageing; .. .. .”

-Therefore, it can be clearly understood that dead objects is worn down and becomes older; for a living organism, becoming older can happen without ageing.
+Therefore, it can be clearly understood that dead objects are worn down and become older; for a living organism, becoming older can happen without ageing.

 So, the answer is: ix (Fundamental differences in ageing of objects and organisms)